Pipe organ: Stops

 Sometimes, a single rank of pipes may be able to be controlled by several stops, allowing the rank to be played at multiple pitches or on multiple manuals.
 Such a rank is said to be unified or borrowed.
 For example, an 8′ Diapason rank may also be made available as a 4′ Octave.
-When both of these stops are selected and a key (for example, c′) (Note: This article uses the Helmholtz pitch notation to indicate specific pitches.) is pressed, two pipes of the same rank will sound: the pipe normally corresponding to the key played (c′), and the pipe one octave above that (c′′).
+When both of these stops are selected and a key (for example, c′) (Note: This article uses the Helmholtz pitch notation to indicate specific pitches.) is pressed, two pipes of the same rank will sound: the pipe normally corresponding to the key played (c′), and the pipe one octave above that (c″).
 Because the 8′ rank does not have enough pipes to sound the top octave of the keyboard at 4′ pitch, it is common for an extra octave of pipes used only for the borrowed 4′ stop to be added.
 In this case, the full rank of pipes (now an extended rank) is one octave longer than the keyboard.
 (Note: The purpose of extended ranks and of their being borrowed is to save on the number of pipes.
 For example, without unification, three stops may use 183 pipes.
-With unification three stops may borrow one extended rank of 85 pipes.
-That's 98 fewer pipes used for those three stops.)
+With unification three stops may borrow one extended rank of 85 pipes.)

 Special unpitched stops also appear in some organs.
 Among these are the Zimbelstern (a wheel of rotating bells), the nightingale (a pipe submerged in a small pool of water, creating the sound of a bird warbling when wind is admitted), and the effet d'orage ("thunder effect", a device that sounds the lowest bass pipes simultaneously).
 Standard orchestral percussion instruments such as the drum, chimes, celesta, and harp have also been imitated in organ building.